-Attractions & Things to do in Cairo
+Attractions & Things to Do in Cairo, Egypt

 1. The Great Pyramids of Giza